 Finally, all three tomato types selected are indeterminate types.
 These grow 6ft to 20ft and will produce until frost kills them.
 (This is in contrast to the "bush" or determinate type of tomato.)
 It is assumed that the indeterminate type has more production, and the production lasts longer.

 Very little watering was done.
 The intent was to have the plants use the natural amount of rain.
 Watering was done for the first week of sprouting, so the plants could get established.
-Later, plants were watered just once, after about three weeks without rain.
+Later, plants were watered just twice, as there was very little rain for two months.
+There was much less rain than usual in Zone 5.

 In this study, the production times, or growing times, are defined as time from sprout to first ripe tomato.
 These plants were started as seeds between a layer of moist paper towels in a baggie.
 As soon as germination was seen, they were transplanted to the garden.
 When the plant first pops through the soil (sprouts), this is time 0 in the above chart.
 By 'normalizing' the times to the first sprout, variables like planting depth are eliminated.

 As can be seen above the "Large Cherry" was the first to produce, followed by "Stupice" and then "Marglobe".
 It was hoped that there would be at least three of each type, to get a better average grow time.
 Birds tore up some of the original sprouts.
-For example, shortly after sprouting, the "Large Cherry" sprouts 1-3 were plucked out by birds.
-The birds did not pluck #4, but after replanting 1-3, plant #4 was already quite large and overwhelmed the space for plants 1-3.
+For example, shortly after sprouting, the "Large Cherry" sprouts #1-#3 were uprooted by birds.
+The birds did not pluck #4, but after replanting #1-#3, plant #4 was already quite large and overwhelmed the space for plants #1-#3.
 In the end, there were actually three plants for each type.

 It was suspected that the smaller the tomato type, the sooner it would be to first production.
 That seems to have been proven true, as the "Large Cherry" produced first, followed by the slightly larger "Stupice", and then the large "Marglobe".
 It has been empirically seen that the very large "beefsteak" tomatoes, seem to take a long time to produce and do not produce many tomatoes(though they are large).